$T^{3}S$: Think in Thermal Time for Generalizable Crop Mapping from Satellite Image Time Series: Introduction

-Seen from an ecophysiological point of view, crop development is majorly driven by thermal conditions, since temperature plays a pivotal role in determining growth and phenological development.
-Temperature can vary substantially year-to-year within the same region or across different regions, as illustrated in Figure \ref{fig/thermal_calendar}.
-It shows how the annual cumulative daily temperature in Switzerland varies between seasons.
-Similarly, Figure~\ref{fig:ndvi_combined} (left) depicts Normalised Difference Vegetation Index (NDVI) time series for a single field over two years, revealing a noticeable shift in the crop’s growth trajectory despite the crop type remaining constant.
-Also see Figure~\ref{fig:fields_example}, which illustrates how the same agricultural landscape can appear markedly different in satellite imagery across different years.
-By expressing crop development relative to a thermal time calendar, using growing degree days (GDD) rather than calendar days, the apparent interannual mismatch in growth cycles becomes significantly less pronounced (Figure~\ref{fig:ndvi_combined} (right)).
-This motivates integrating temperature-based normalization into crop monitoring workflows to enhance model robustness and generalization across years.
-While other environmental drivers like precipitation undoubtedly influence crop growth, their incorporation falls beyond the scope of this study and is reserved for future research.
+Crop development is largely driven by thermal conditions, with temperature playing a pivotal role in determining growth and phenological development \cite{mcmaster1997gdd,trudgill2005thermal}.
+However, temperature can vary substantially from year to year, as illustrated in Figure \ref{fig/thermal_calendar}, which shows cumulative growing degree days (cGDD) in Switzerland across the last 30 years.
+Consequently, the same crop can reach key growth stages weeks earlier or later depending on the season.
+This phenological variability is directly reflected in satellite observations, as shown in Figure~\ref{fig:ndvi_combined} (left), which depicts Normalised Difference Vegetation Index (NDVI) time series for a single field over two years, revealing a noticeable shift in the growth trajectory despite the crop type remaining constant.
+Figure~\ref{fig:fields_example} further illustrates how the same agricultural landscape can appear markedly different in satellite imagery across different years.

+From a modelling perspective, this implies that a model trained on calendar-indexed time series encounters a shifting input distribution across years, as phenologically equivalent growth stages appear at different positions in the sequence.
+Re-indexing observations by thermal time, rather than calendar days, warps the time axis such that equivalent phenological stages are more consistently aligned irrespective of inter-annual temperature variability, substantially reducing the apparent mismatch in growth cycles (Figure~\ref{fig:ndvi_combined} (right)).
+While other environmental drivers like precipitation undoubtedly also influence crop growth, their incorporation falls beyond the scope of this study and is reserved for future research.